kedacore/keda-docs/content/docs/1.5/scalers/aws-sqs.md

 ```
 **Parameter list:**

-- `queueURL` - Full URL for the SQS Queue
+- `queueURL` - Full URL for the SQS Queue.
-- `queueLength` - Target value for `ApproximateNumberOfMessages` in the SQS Queue
+- `queueLength` - Target value for `ApproximateNumberOfMessages` in the SQS Queue.
-- `awsRegion` - AWS Region for the SQS Queue
+- `awsRegion` - AWS Region for the SQS Queue.
 - `identityOwner` - Receive permissions on the SQS Queue via Pod Identity or from the KEDA operator itself (see below).